8. How & Why Was Jesus Transfigured; Matthew 17:22

 The transfiguration was made visible to these three men (Peter, James, and John) so they would be witness able to confirm and convey to others:

-3) Who they (Peter, James, and John) were to obey;
+3) Who these three men (Peter, James, and John) were to obey;

 It was God, NOT Jesus, who performed these acts they witnessed: